ole1986/a3-exile-vehicleignore/README.md

-# Vehicle Spawn Ignore addon for ExileMod
+# Vehicle Spawn IgnoreList addon for ExileMod

 <sup>Version: 0.1 | Author: ole1986 | This addon is licensed under the Arma Public Licence</sup>